rockthethird/Bible-Study/John/John 12.md

 1. Enthusiasm for Jesus must be propelled by all of God's truth - vv.12-19

-    i.
-Because it's natural to get excited about having earthly power - vv.12-16
+    1. Because it's natural to get excited about having earthly power - vv.12-16

-    ii.
-Because it's natural to get excited about escaping death vv.17-19
+    1. Because it's natural to get excited about escaping death vv.17-19

         - Those that get excited are not about worship is not about worship it' merely about what they may get that will satisfy the desire of the flesh

         - We have freedom from the fear of death

 1. Seeking out Jesus must be informed by self-sacrificing commitment - vv.20-26